 By showing your clients this quantitative data (1% less body fat and 1 inch off their waist etc.) it will be incredibly motivating for them to keep on track with their diet and exercise!

 Make sure to complement your clients on a regular basis

-There are plenty other motivational tips that can be used by personal trainers but these are my top three that I use frequently.
-Also if you found this article helpful please let any of your personal training friends know about it I would greatly appreciate it have a great day everyone!
+There are plenty other motivational tips can be used by personal trainers, but these are my top three that I use frequently.
+Also if you found this article helpful please let any of your personal training friends know about it, I would much be appreciated.
+Have a great day everyone!